leschenko/elasticsearch_ransack/README.md

 # ElasticRansack

-ElasticRansack provides searching to your elasticsearch models like ransack or meta_search gems.
+ElasticRansack provides searching to your elasticsearch models like Ransack or MetaSearch gems.
-Your can just create search form with `name_cont` or `created_at_gt` fields and elastic_ransack build a search query for you.
+Your just create search form with `name_cont` or `created_at_gt` fields and ElasticRansack build a search query for you.
 It is compatible with most of the Ransack helper methods and predicates.

-It uses [Tire](https://github.com/karmi/tire) and [Elasticsearch](http://www.elasticsearch.org/) for searching.
+ElasticRansack uses [Tire](https://github.com/karmi/tire) and [Elasticsearch](http://www.elasticsearch.org/) for searching.

 Inspired by [Ransack](https://github.com/ernie/ransack) gem.